zzzuhaibmohd/Audit_Reports/Sm4rtyDailySwig.md

 **Recommendation**: castVote should revert if msg.sender doesn't have any votes.
 Also there should exist check for if votes is more than 0.

 ---
+### 47. Anyone can spend on behalf of roller periphery

+The RollerPeriphery contract's approve method allows anyone to steal its ERC20 tokens.
+It does not have any access control, So, anyone call approve() which would make an ERC20 approve call to the token inputed, and allowing the 'to' address to spend.

+**Recommendation**: Add access control to the approve method so only an admin or allowed addresses can use it.

+---
+### 48. Lack of Access control on Minting tokens.

+The mintFromStaking() function is used to mint DMC tokens, but the problem is this function lacked any access control.
+The visibility modifier was set to external allowing anyone to mint tokens to their address.

+**Recommendation**: Adding access control modifiers like onlyOwner would have prevented the hack.

+---
+### 50. Incorrect Validation leading to a DOS attack

+The code in the transferLPs function has an incorrect validation check, where it requires allowances_ to be strictly equal to lenderLpBalance, instead of just allowances_ being greater than transferAmount.

+**Recommendation**: The validation check in the transferLPs function should be updated to allow for allowances_ to be greater than transferAmount, rather than requiring them to be strictly equal.

+---
+### 51. Pool Manager can front-run fees to 100%

+Anyone can create a pool, including the pool manager.
+However, the pool manager is not considered a trusted actor.
+Pool Manager can front-run entry fee to 100% and users could lose all their deposits.
+There is no upper limit for setting the fee amount, meaning that it can be set as high as 100%.
+There should be a limit set for changing fees like 5% or 10%.

+**Recommendation**: Add a timelock to change fees.
+In that way, frontrunning wouldn’t be possible and users would know the fees they are agreeing with.

+---
+### 52. Precision loss due to division before multiplication

+The _calculateNewRewards function calculates the new rewards for a staker by first dividing interestEarned_ by totalInterestEarnedInPeriod and then multiplying by totalBurnedInPeriod.If interestEarned_ is small enough and totalInterestEarnedInPeriod is large enough, the division may result in a value of 0, resulting in the staker receiving 0 rewards due to precision loss.

+**Recommendation**: Consider calculating the new rewards by first multiplying interestEarned_ by totalBurnedInPeriod and then dividing by totalInterestEarnedInPeriod to avoid precision loss.

+---
+### 53. NFT to be frozen in a contract that does not support ERC721

+There are certain smart contracts that do not support ERC721, using transferFrom() may result in the NFT being sent to such contracts. if the _to address is a contract address that does not support ERC721, the NFT can become frozen in the contract.

+**Recommendation**: Consider using safeTransferFrom() instead of transferFrom().

+---